kevinkahn/softconsole/docs/useagenotes.md

 # Installation
 * The system has currently been tested on Raspberry Pi Zero, Pi Zero W, 2, and 3 using an Adafruit 3.5" resistive PiTFT, Official Raspberry Pi 7" Capacitive Touchscreen, Adafruit 2.8" capacitive PiTFT, and a Waveshare 3.5" screen.
 Note that some screens support dimming (the Adafruit ones for example) but some don't (the Waveshare).
 Some limited testing has been done on Chinese clone screens - no guarantees there as you may have to work on their calibrations.
-The current install scripts now change the system  to run under Python 3 as distributed with Raspbian.
-However, the code may still be compatible with Python 2.7 which is the default Python version distributed with Raspbian but I can no longer test for that.
+The current install scripts change the system  to run under Python 3 as distributed with Raspbian.
+The code is no longer comatible with Python 2 due to requirements on the libraries it uses.

   To set up a system use one of the following methods: